magnus390/Angular_SpringBoot_FullStack/README.md

 # Angular SpringBoot FullStack

+Welcome to the Angular SpringBoot FullStack application!
+This is a full-stack application built with Angular on the Frontend and Spring Boot on the Backend.
+It features a form where users can input their details, and based on that, the application calculates the insurance premium.

+Let's dive into the details:

+1.  **Setting Up and Running the Application**
+2.  **Description**
+3.  **Challenges and Key Features**
+4.  **Output**  <br/><br/><br/>

 **1. Setting Up and Running the Application**

 To set up and run the full-stack application, follow the steps below: